First Responsible Suppliers

 The Container Refund Scheme Act 2022 as well as the associated regulations highlights that if you are a First Responsible Supplier then there is a requirement for a supply agreement with the Scheme Coordinator, TasRecycle.

-From the day that Recycle Rewards commences in mid 2025 it will be an offence for a person who is a First Responsible Supplier to supply a beverage in a container to any other person in Tasmania unless –
+From the day that Recycle Rewards commences on 1 May 2025 it will be an offence for a person who is a First Responsible Supplier to supply a beverage in a container to any other person in Tasmania unless –

 • a Supply Agreement is in force between the person and the Scheme Coordinator in respect of a class of containers to which the container belongs; and